-Whether you’re looking for a thrill or the perfect place to take the family, the Netherland’s is full of amusement parks.
+Whether you’re looking for a thrill or the perfect place to take the family, there are many amusement parks in the Netherlands.
 With roller coasters galore, fairy-tale characters, water rides and much more, there’s a park for everyone.
-We’ve put together a list of the top 10 amusement parks in The Netherlands.
+Here, we’ve put together a list of our top 10 amusement parks in The Netherlands.

 1. Efteling – Kaatsheuvel

 Originally a sports park, Efteling was converted into a Fairytale Forest themed amusement park in 1952, featuring Sleeping Beauty, Snow White and the Seven Dwarves and the Frog Prince.
 Over the years the park expanded greatly, adding new fairytales, numerous rides and even accommodation.